COCERAL: Sections

-Coceral Members
+Members

 COCERAL's full members are 21 national associations in 15 countries and 1 European association [Unistock].
 With about 3500 companies as part of COCERAL national members, the sector trades agricultural raw materials destined to the supply of the food and feed chains, as well as for technical and energy uses.
-COCERAL has 1 associated member in Switzerland and 2 European Associations (EUROMALT and EUROMAISIERS).
+COCERAL has 1 associated member in Switzerland.
 Gafta is an extraordinary member of COCERAL.